ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 ### The manager user
 {: #admin_like_manager_user}

-As part of provisioning a new deployment in {{site.data.keyword.cloud}}, you can use the service credential console page to create a user with different roles (Manager and Writer).
+As part of provisioning a new instance in {{site.data.keyword.cloud}}, you can use the service credential console page to create a user with different roles (Manager and Writer).

-{{site.data.keyword.databases-for-postgresql}} deployments no longer include a default `admin` user.
+{{site.data.keyword.databases-for-postgresql}} instances no longer include a default `admin` user.
 Instead, customers create a user with the `Manager` or `Writer` role using the {{site.data.keyword.cloud}} service credential interface — via UI or CLI.
-These users come with necessary credentials to connect to and manage the deployment.
+These users come with necessary credentials to connect to and manage the instance.

 The `manager` user functions as an admin-like user and is automatically granted the PostgreSQL default role `pg_monitor`, which provides access to monitoring views and functions within the database.
-The created user has the CREATEROLE and CREATEDB privileges, inheriting permissions from both `ibm_admin` and `ibm_writer`, enabling broader access and management capabilities within the deployment.
+The created user has the CREATEROLE and CREATEDB privileges, inheriting permissions from both `ibm_admin` and `ibm_writer`, enabling broader access and management capabilities within the instance.

 The `manager`user (admin-like) comes with the following roles: